 Additionally, some Dachshunds may exhibit aggressive behaviors towards strangers or other dogs.
 They’re known for being family dogs because they are notably good with children and make excellent watchdogs.

 Dachshunds are intelligent creatures and very independent, which can lead to some stubbornness, especially during early training.
-They might display some jealous or spiteful behaviors.

-This can lead a Dachshund to tear up furniture or go to the bathroom indoors if they are angry with their owners.
+This can potentially lead a Dachshund to tear up furniture or go to the bathroom indoors if they are angry with their owners.
 Since Dachshunds were bred to be hunters, the modern breed likes to dig, bark, and sniff out the unfamiliar.

 Smart & Independent